qemu/qemu/docs/arm-cpu-features.rst

   1) At least one vector length must be enabled when `sve` is enabled.

-  2) If a vector length `N` is enabled, then all power-of-two vector lengths smaller than `N` must also be enabled.
-E.g. if `sve512` is enabled, then the 128-bit and 256-bit vector lengths must also be enabled.
+  2) If a vector length `N` is enabled, then, when KVM is enabled, all smaller, host supported vector lengths must also be enabled.
+If KVM is not enabled, then only all the smaller, power-of-two vector lengths must be enabled.
+E.g. with KVM if the host supports all vector lengths up to 512-bits (128, 256, 384, 512), then if `sve512` is enabled, the 128-bit vector length, 256-bit vector length, and 384-bit vector length must also be enabled.
+Without KVM, the 384-bit vector length would not be required.

+  3) If KVM is enabled then only vector lengths that the host CPU type support may be enabled.
+If SVE is not supported by the host, then no `sve*` properties may be enabled.

 SVE CPU Property Parsing Semantics
 ----------------------------------